OSGeo/gdal/doc/source/user/configoptions.rst

       Used by :source_file:`ogr/ogrct.cpp` and :source_file:`apps/gdalwarp_lib.cpp`.

-      This option can be used to control the behaviour of gdalwarp when warping global datasets or when transforming from/to polar projections, which causes coordinates discontinuities.
+      This option can be used to control the behavior of gdalwarp when warping global datasets or when transforming from/to polar projections, which causes coordinates discontinuities.
 See http://trac.osgeo.org/gdal/ticket/2305.